venkys-io/Code-Blogs/Easy/README.md

 # Explanation of the Code
+    LinearSearch Class:
-    - Function Definition:
+     - linearSearch Method:
-        The linearSearch method is static and void, taking two parameters: array (the array to be searched) and element (the value being searched for).
-    - Iterating through the Array:
+        Purpose: The linearSearch method is responsible for performing a linear search in an array to find a particular element.
+        Parameters: It takes in two parameters:
+        array: An integer array where the search will be conducted.
-        It uses a for loop to iterate through each element in the array array.
+        element: The target element that needs to be found in the array.
-        The loop runs from index 0 to the length of the array (array.length - 1).
-    - Checking for a Match:
+     - Null and Empty Check:
+        It starts by checking whether the input array array is null or if its length is 0 (indicating an empty array).
+If either condition is true, it prints
+        "Invalid input array" and exits the method.
+     - Linear Search:
+        If the array is valid, it iterates through the array using a for loop.
-        Inside the loop, it checks if the current element at index idx matches the element being searched for.
+        For each element in the array, it checks if the current element (array[idx]) matches the target element (element).
-        If a match is found, it prints a message indicating the element and its index and returns from the method, terminating the search.
+        If a match is found, it prints a message indicating the index at which the element is found in the array and exits the method.
-    - Completion of Loop:
+     - Result Messages:
-        If the loop completes without finding a match, it implies that the element is not present in the array.
+        If the loop completes without finding the element, it prints a message stating that the element was not found in the array.
-        In that case, it prints a message indicating that the element is not found in the given array.
-    - Test Drive Code:
-        The main method initializes an array arr with values [1, 2, 3, 4, 5, 6, 7, 8, 9, 10], and target is set to 10, which is the element being searched for.
-    - Function Call:
+     - main Method:
+        Testing the linearSearch Method:
+        In the main method, there's a test scenario set up:
+        An array arr containing integers from 1 to 10 is created.
-        The linearSearch method is called with the array arr and the target target as arguments to search for the element in the array.
+        A target element target is set to 10. linearSearch is called with these parameters (arr, target) to perform a search for the target element within the array.

 # C++ Code